Skip to main content

 1. User/browser connects directly to the frontend over HTTPS.

-2. Frontend communicates with backend APIs over HTTPS through Cloudflare with origin restrictions.
+2. Frontend communicates with backend APIs over HTTPS.

-3. Backend retrieves and decrypts secrets in-memory as needed using AWS KMS envelope encryption and never writes plaintext secrets to disk.
+3. Backend services running on AWS retrieve and decrypt secrets in-memory as needed using AWS KMS envelope encryption and never writes plaintext secrets to disk.
+ECS tasks use ephemeral storage that is automatically destroyed when tasks stop.

 Encryption and key management